beginning of content

 An epidural involves inserting a hollow needle and a small, flexible tube (catheter) near the spinal cord in your back.
 The needle is removed, leaving the catheter in place.

-Anaesthetic medicine is injected through the catheter and can be topped up later.
+Anaesthetic medicine is injected through the catheter.
+The anaesthetic medicine can be topped up later if needed.

 Spinal block

-Similar to an epidural, a spinal block is a single dose of anaesthetic medicine that is injected directly into the fluid around the spinal cord.
-You will go numb very quickly, but the amount of anaesthetic cannot be topped up.
+A spinal block is a single dose of anaesthetic medicine that is injected directly into the fluid around your spinal cord.
+You will go numb very quickly after a spinal block.
+The amount of anaesthetic cannot be topped up.

 General anaesthetic